RockPiryt/Diesel_API/README.md

 Room for improvement:

-- Login and registering user with authentication
+- Login and registering user with authentication,
-- Registered users can calculate and save travel cost in database
+- Registered users can calculate and save travel cost in database,
-- Webscraping google maps to get distance between 2 cities in Poland
+- Webscraping Google Maps to get distance between 2 cities in Poland - this distance will be used in route form.
+- Prepare application to deploy on AWS.

 To do:

 - add login/register routes
 - create model to keep information about travel
 - use Selenium to get distance beetween 2 cities in Poland
+- change structure to deploy structure

-## Contac
+## Contact

 - Created by [@RockPiryt Github](https://github.com/RockPiryt)
 - My Resume [@RockPiryt Resume](https://rockpiryt.github.io/Personal_Site/)